JoshMermel/JoshMermel.github.io/_posts/2020-09-19-twisty-puzzles-into.md

 the megaminx but got stuck on the last layer.
 Even though the puzzles were quite similar, I didn't understand what the seemingly-magic algorithms from my brother's notes so I was lost when it came to adapting them to a new situation.
-Eventually I ended up lookup up a solution online so I could solve the puzzle and at the time that felt satisfying.
+Eventually I ended up looking up a solution online so I could solve the puzzle and at the time that felt satisfying.

 Rediscovery